How Can Fitness Companies Use Social Listening?

 Then – Social Selling

 Let’s say you work for a nutrition company.
 Using social listening, you can not only motivate people to practice on their own; you can also try and get them to buy your goods.
+This is called social selling.

 The whole idea is based on one’s actual need, though.
 Don’t go and sell everything to everyone.
 Try to “extract” prospects who find value in your product.